hph/drake/README.md

       -C, --cloak              Hide the input and the output.
 The password(s) are saved to the clipboard.

 This message lists all the available options at this time.
+The brackets mean that what's inside them is optional.
+If you run `drake -l` for example, the `-l` flag is ignored because it doesn't have a value (as opposed to `drake -l 16`).
+However, `drake -il` will assume interactive mode and ask for a value.
 If no option is specified, the output is a 16-character long password containing all printable characters and space (95 characters total):

     $ drake
     R&Kp$A/>plqe]c<j